Radarbase-PTIT/Radar-commons-android/README.md

 ## Note
-In case build project failed due to unallocated Android.mk file, go to root folder (contains `settings.gradle`) and run ./gradlew clean; then rebuild the project
+In case build project failed due to unallocated Android.mk file, go to root folder (contains `settings.gradle`) and run `./gradlew clean`; then rebuild the project

 ## Prerequisite
 Java version 17 to build project